 - Younger Than They Look: Hanae initially thought that Abeno was older than him and was surprised they were actually the same age.
-Also Zenko was equally surprised as he was to learn that they're both high school students
+And Zenko was equally surprised as he was to learn that they're both high school students.

 - Butt-Monkey: Fuzzy frequently gets in trouble, either by falling off or getting intimidated, chased, taken away and almost eaten by other demons.

-- Head Pet: Fuzzy's favorite perch is Ashiya's shoulders, but would sometimes climb on his head.
+- Head Pet: Fuzzy's favorite perch is Ashiya's shoulders, but he sometimes climbs on his head.
 Ashiya mentions that he used Fuzzy as a pillow while he was still being haunted.

 - In-Series Nickname: His name is Fuzzy, but aside from Ashiya and the Mononokean, everyone else calls him hairball or fuzzball.

-- The Load: He never cause any serious hindrances, but his Butt-Monkey tendencies mean that Ashiya needs to constantly worry about his safety.
+- The Load: He never causes any serious hindrances, but his Butt-Monkey tendencies mean that Ashiya needs to constantly worry about his safety.

 - Lovable Coward: He gets scared/intimidated really easily—and at one point gets chased around by Kinako, who is much smaller than him—but he is certainly loved by the other characters, especially Ashiya, who is willing to play with him all night if he wants to.